Gestational Hypertension: Manage High BP in Pregnancy

 The treatment plan may include:

-1. Home blood pressure monitoring: Monitoring BP at home can provide valuable data for your healthcare team.
+1. Home blood pressure monitoring: Home BP check can provide valuable data for your healthcare team.

 2. Medication: If necessary, your provider may prescribe medication to lower your BP.